 F034/D Productions / Programming

-The fonds is composed of textual records, including without limitations financial documents, grant applications, board meeting minutes, reports, play scripts, newspapers and newspaper clippings, promotional material, and correspondence; graphic materials as photographs, posters, logos, drawings, and others, sound recordings, moving images, and a T-shirt.
+The fonds is composed of financial documents, grant applications, board meeting minutes, reports, play scripts, newspapers and newspaper clippings, promotional material, correspondence; graphic materials such as photographs, posters, logos, drawings, sound recordings, moving images, and some objects, among others.Black Theater Workshop

 The Bob Redmond fonds provides information about Robert Redmond's life and his career as lead saxophonist with many bands like the Stardusters, the Escorts, and the Johnny Holmes Orchestra.
 It also provides information about Redmond's experience as a musician during World War II.
 Furthermore, it includes materials related to the history of Jazz in general and in Montreal in particular, as well as the big-band era in Montreal.
 The fonds includes several unpublished novels, poems and other texts written by Bob Redmond.

 The fonds contains Redmond’s notes and essays as well as correspondence, sheet music, a scrapbook, clippings, photographs, publicity materials, directories, and books and magazines from Redmond’s library.
 It also contains audio cassettes, CDs, videocassettes, a DVD and over 300 audio discsRedmond, Robert

 Loyola Summer Drama Institute.
 From left to right, Jan Muszynski and Gabriel Jancowicz rehearse a scene from Caution: Avoiding Elephants May be Dangerous to Your Health, one of two original shows members of the six week Summer Institute are presenting in Loyola's F.C.
 Smith Auditorium.

 Fonds consists of material accumulated and created by Derek Stanford about Christopher Fry.
 It also contains documents created by Christopher Fry.
 Materials in this fonds are primarily dated 1969-1970, though select documents are dated 1955.